 Below are some factors that are on the line when you have vertigo:

-- Quality of Life: If you have vertigo, you would know that the attacks are very random.
+If you have vertigo, you would know that the attacks are very random.
 You could be walking in a grocery store or crossing the street when you feel extremely dizzy to the point that you find it difficult to walk or stay on your feet.
 Worrying about when the next attack will be can cause stress and discomfort.
 Addressing vertigo and seeing a medical professional about it will help you be more at ease in your daily activities.

-- Safety: Vertigo can significantly increase your risk of falls and accidents.
+Vertigo can significantly increase your risk of falls and accidents.

-- Underlying Medical Conditions: Vertigo can be a symptom of an underlying medical condition, such as benign paroxysmal positional vertigo (BPPV), Meniere’s disease, or vestibular neuritis.
+Vertigo can be a symptom of an underlying medical condition, such as benign paroxysmal positional vertigo (BPPV), Meniere’s disease, or vestibular neuritis.
 If left untreated, these conditions can progress, leading to more complications or worsening of symptoms.

-Audiologists in Austin, TX
+When to See an Audiologist in Austin, TX

 If diagnosed with vertigo, you can still have a high quality of life – participating in your favorite activities and achieving your goals and dreams.
 There are various treatment options available for vertigo, depending on the underlying cause.